alaincaron/ts-data-structures/docs/classes/AbstractCollection.md

 > **addFully**\<`E1`\>(`container`): `number`

-Adds all the items of the `container` to this `Collection` if there is enough remaining capaacity.
+Adds all the items of the `container` to this `Collection` if there is enough remaining capacity.

 #### Type Parameters